GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 #### <Advanced>

-Next, I would like to display how old dogs and cats are when converted to the age of cats and dogs.
+Next, I would like to show how old the dog and cat are when converted into ages.
 Use `Expression`.

-- Select `Expression` from Visual elements and place it next to `Javascript to Bubble`
+- Select `Expression` from Visual elements and place it next to `Javascript to Bubble` from earlier
 - Enter `24 + (` in Expression
 - Insert `JavascripttoBubble A`>`'s value` with `insert dynamic data`
 - Then enter ` -2) * 4`